DOWNLOAD THE NEW TWINIVERSITY APP!

 Now let me say that I definitely don’t have this whole thing figured out I’m not quite sure if that’s even possible.
 But I have found a few things that have helped keep me more sane than not while having to keep two toddlers busy during a homeschooling day.
 Here are 5 tips that have worked for us:

-1. Give them snacks
+1. Give Them Snacks

 What toddler doesn’t like a good snack, right?
 Many mornings, when we first get started with schoolwork, the twins hang out in their big play yard and sit down with a mini-Larabar or a little box of raisins.
 A little healthy snack keeps them happy and occupied for a bit while everyone else is getting situated, and I can help whoever needs help getting started while the littlest ones are munching away on their goodies.

-2. Include them
+2. Include Them

 Some days, my twins are just fine to play with stacking cups or their baby dolls together in their playyard.
 Some days, they are less than thrilled with that option.
 If there’s a way they can join the big kids, even for a bit, often it can help bring a little peace to the school day for everyone.
 You’d be amazed at what giving them a couple pieces of paper and a handful of crayons can do in these moments!